When I was 15 years old, my father went on a business trip to Japan.

 He said: “Vanessa, if you ever get the chance to go to Japan – GO!”

 I was like ‘yeah, ok dad…’ *rolls eyes*

 Like many people who fall for Japan’s charms, my dad couldn’t even put his finger on what it was exactly that he loved about the place.

 He liked the way the staff in McDonalds bowed when handing over his cheeseburger.
 He loved the gardens at Kyoto’s temples.
 He appreciated the craftsmanship of the Hokkaido bear.
 He wasn’t crazy about the food (not a seafood fan).

 So I didn’t understand quite what it was that he found so wonderful about the place, and neither did he.

 But I never forgot that spark that Japan had somehow managed to kindle in my cynical father.

-And when I discovered the opportunity of teaching in Japan on the JET Programme in my last year of my English degree at Nottingham University, I positively leaped at the chance.
+And when I discovered the opportunity of teaching in Japan on the JET Programme (Japan Exchange & Teaching Programme) in my last year of my English degree at Nottingham University, I positively leaped at the chance.

 Six Impossible Things Before Breakfast